Cuban Missile Crisis: The Aftermath: Gameplay

 As with Blitzkrieg, battles take place on a 3D rendered terrain with an isometric viewpoint.
 Battles feature different seasons, climate zones, and weather conditions, all of which can affect game play.

-Players can build bridges, dig trenches and pits, lay mines, resupply and repair units and call in air support when needed.
-Virtually everything can be destroyed, including buildings and bridges; it is simply a matter of providing enough explosives.
+Players can build and repair bridges, dig trenches and pits, lay mines, resupply and repair units as well as call in air support when needed.
+Buildings, bridges and other objects can be destroyed.
 Trees and forests can be flattened by tanks or artillery fire, and the ground can become pockmarked with craters.

 Transport helicopters may land, pick up or unload infantry.
-Soldiers and tank crews can perish from radiation sickness whilst in towns irradiated by nuclear attack.
-Only NBC squads can fight and make it passable.
+Soldiers and tank crews can perish from radiation sickness whilst in towns irradiated by nuclear attack, facilitating the use of special NBC troops to sanitise the radiated area.
 Ground-to-air missiles may also attack aircraft.

-Expanding on the single missions of Blitzkrieg, The Day After uses a dynamic campaign with resource management (in the form of fuel logistics) and airforce control.
+Expanding on the single missions of the Blitzkrieg series, The Day After campaigns use a dynamic model, where the player can attack and defend against enemy formations as well as capture strategic economical and military objectives.
+Each campaign chapter has a special "end" mission, usually a large scale battle with multiple objectives.

-Players receive reinforcements at the beginning of each chapter and have the possibility to upgrade them.
-There are 4 campaigns: USSR, Anglo-American alliance, Franco-German alliance and the People's Republic of China.
+Throughout each campaign, the player is given a reserve of standard units which as the campaign progresses per chapter begins to include more modern and state of the art or even experimental units as well.

-Sequels
+Sequel

 A sequel, Cuban Missile Crisis: Ice Crusade, has been released.
 It is a stand-alone expansion to Cuban Missile Crisis set five years after the war.